-- Access primary source sets and teaching activities about select topics like WWI, women’s rights, and food in America on our Popular Topics page.
+- Access primary source sets and teaching activities about select topics like the Civil War, WWI and WWII, women’s rights, rights in America on our Popular Topics page.

 - Students can complete activities on computers or tablets, or in the DocsTeach app for iPad.